Eid og Voll Municipality: General information

 The municipality of Voll og Eid (lit.
-'Voll and Eid') was established on 1 January 1840 when it was split away from Grytten municipality.
+'Voll and Eid') was established on 1 January 1840 when it was split away from the large Grytten Municipality.
 According to the 1835 census the municipality had a population of 1,211.

-Soon after the municipality was created, talk of dividing it began.
+Soon after the municipality was created, talk of dividing it began since a large fjord cut the municipality into two parts that were not connected.
 On 10 September 1862, the Torvik, Monsås, and Hagen farms in Grytten Municipality were transferred to Voll og Eid Municipality.
 In 1863, the name was switched to Eid og Voll.
-On 1 January 1874, Eid og Voll Municipality was divided to create two municipalities: Eid (population: 1,048) and Voll (population: 695).
+On 1 January 1874, Eid og Voll Municipality was divided to create two municipalities: Eid Municipality (population: 1,048) on the north side of the fjord and Voll Municipality (population: 695) on the south side of the fjord.

-On 1 January 1964, these two municipalities were merged with the municipalities of Grytten, Hen, and part of Veøy to form the new Rauma Municipality.
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1964, both Eid Municipality and Voll Municipality were merged with Grytten Municipality, Hen Municipality, and part of Veøy Municipality to form the new Rauma Municipality.